-The Mathematics Department offers programs leading to bachelor of science degrees in mathematics, applied mathematics, and actuarial mathematics, as well as joint degree programs in scientific computing, mathematics/economics and in mathematics/philosophy.
+The Department of Mathematics offers programs leading to Bachelor of Science degrees in mathematics, applied mathematics, mathematical biology and actuarial mathematics, as well as joint degree programs in scientific computing, mathematics/economics and in mathematics/philosophy.

 As a mathematics major, you will be thoroughly trained in classical mathematics, in addition to being exposed to ideas on the cutting edge of current research.
 Your training will include the use of the latest technological tools, and you will have access to the department's computer labs, equipped with workstations and the latest mathematical software.